CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

        ![](Images/img158.png)

-1. Once you're back at the main **Share** box enter a name or email of user's with whom you intend to share the file, click on **Send**.
-You can also select **Copy Link** to copy the link to your clipboard and share.
+1. Once you're back at the main **Share** box enter a name or email of users with whom you intend to share the file, click on **Send**.
+You can also select **Copy Link** to copy the link to your clipboard and share it.

    ![](Images/img159.png)